 "Aside from BODACO, we have also partnered with our existing assisted cooperatives in Cebu such as the Lamac Multipurpose Cooperative (LMPC), Compostela Market Vendors Cooperative (COMAVEMCO) and the First Consolidated Cooperative along Tañon Road (FCCT) for this particular program," Guillerma Abayabay, Carabao-based Enterprise Development (CBED) program coordinator of DA-PCC at USF, said.

-To date, the center awarded a total of 169 head of dairy buffaloes since it under its Dairy Buffalo Dispersal Program through the cooperative conduit scheme.
+To date, the center awarded a total of 169 head of dairy buffaloes since it started in September 2019; 94 were channeled through BODACO, 43 for LMPC, 15 for COMAVEMCO and 17 for FCCT.